wp-plugins/wordbooker/readme.txt

 == Changelog ==

+= Version 2.1.29 12/02/13 =
+- Experimental code for Read All Link escaped into the wild.
+This release rolls that change back

 = Version 2.1.28 10/02/13 =
 - Fixed a problem with comment handing on posts pushed to FB when comments are closed